mcprof/tot/reference.md

 for filename in *; do echo "put ${filename}"; done for filename in *; do ; done

+# loop through all files of a type https://fedingo.com/bash-loop-through-files-in-directory-recursively/
+for i in $(find . -type f -print0 -name "*.pdf") do
+    #code to perform task on each file
+done

 ### Video

 # ffmpeg .m3u8 downloading, https://stackoverflow.com/questions/47233304/how-to-download-m3u8-in-once-time